UpperMoon0/TTS-Provider/README.md

 python -m run_server
 ```

-Note: All TTS models (Edge, Sesame CSM-1B, Zonos) are loaded lazily.
+Note: TTS models (Edge, Zonos) are loaded lazily.
 The server initializes, but the actual model weights are loaded into memory only when the first request requiring that specific model is received, or if preloading is triggered.
 This approach minimizes startup time and initial memory footprint.

 ## Running with Docker